Affordable Housing Renovation Program: subsidies for buildings with 6 or more dwellings

 • Fire protection system

 If your rents are very affordable, you may qualify for an enhanced subsidy.
-The rents of one third of the units must be equal to or lower than those indicated in the “Rents providing access to enhanced financial support” table in the additional information document.
+The rents of one third of the units must be equal to or lower than those indicated in the “Rents providing access to enhanced financial support” table in the Reno Program for affordable housing - Additional information document.

 The enhanced percentage is 5 per cent higher than the regular percentage.
 For example, for structural work, the subsidy percentage increases from 40 to 45 per cent.